databio/markmeld/docs/target_factories.md

 #### Glob factory

 The `glob` factory solves the above use case.
 You have a bunch of `.md` files and you want a target for each one.
-You can add it to your `_markmeld.yaml` config file like this:
+You can invoke the glob factory in your `_markmeld.yaml` config file like this:

 ```
 target_factories: